-Get Fleas Out of the House
+Get Fleas out of the House

 Loving the Litter Box

 Cats are creatures of habit, even when it comes to their litter.
-Some cats like the clumping clay kind without a scent.
+Some like the clumping clay kind without a scent.
 Try a little baking soda on the bottom to help with odors.
 Scoop litter at least once a day.
-Dump it all out and wash the whole box once or twice a week for clay litter or every two to three weeks for clumping.
+Dump it all out and wash the whole box once or twice a week for clay litter or every 2 to 3 weeks for clumping.
 And while you may like liners and covers, your cat may disagree.
 Liners can interfere with scratching.
 And, to cats, covered boxes can stink like port-o-potties.

 Litter Box: Location, Location, Location